 - SPBs shall log each of the "Exception" events identified in the EventSubType Record descriptions for the applicable Event Sub Type records per Table 19: Security Log Event Types and Subtypes.
 The SPB shall record the appropriate Exception record(s) as specified in the SMPTE 430-5 EventSubType definitions. - Recorded Exception token(s) shall include those that prevent an EventSubType from occurring.
-(For example, LinkOpened and FrameSequencePlayed EventSubTypes define Exceptions that prevent the link from opening or playout from occurring.) - o For the CPLCheck and KDMKeysReceived EventSubTypes, SMPTE 430-5 requires certain values from the input document to be recorded as parameters of the log record.
+(For example, LinkOpened and FrameSequencePlayed EventSubTypes define Exceptions that prevent the link from opening or playout from occurring.)

+- For the CPLCheck and KDMKeysReceived EventSubTypes, SMPTE 430-5 requires certain values from the input document to be recorded as parameters of the log record.
 In the case that an exception is recorded for these EventSubTypes, syntactically recognizable data items in the input document shall be recorded.
-(For example, when a KDMFormatError is recorded because the KDM's signing certificate has expired but the document is otherwise valid, the KDM's Messageld shall be present in the log record.) - The SPBSecurityAlert Operations EventSubType shall be recorded for conditions that require replacement of the SPB (i.e., equipment tampering or failure) per Section 9.6.1.3 Digital Rights Management: Security Entity (SE) Equipment - The AuthID token for the Playout Event Sub Type events shall carry the value indicated by the SMS AuthorityID per Section 9.4.2.5 Screen Management System.
-Per section 9.4.2.6 Projection Systems, the AuthID token for the Operations Event Sub Type events shall indicate the identity of the authority figure responsible for the event.
+(For example, when a KDMFormatError is recorded because the KDM's signing certificate has expired but the document is otherwise valid, the KDM's MessageId shall be present in the log record.) - The SPBSecurityAlert Operations EventSubType shall be recorded for conditions that require replacement of the SPB (i.e., equipment tampering or failure) per Section 9.6.1.3Digital Rights Management: Security Entity (SE) Equipment. - The AuthID token for the Playout Event Sub Type events shall carry the value indicated by the SMS AuthorityID per Section 9.4.2.5.
+Screen Management System.
+Per Section 9.4.2.6.
+Projection Systems, the AuthID token for the Operations Event Sub Type events shall indicate the identity of the authority figure responsible for the event. - For the FrameSequencePlayed Record (SMPTE ST 430-5 section 7.3.1.1), if the track file is an OBAE track file, the Parameters list shall contain a name/value pair whose name element shall contain the token OBAEMark, and whose Value element shall contain one of two tokens, either "true" or "false", indicating that a forensic mark was or was not inserted during playout. - The recording of CPLStart and CPLEnd security log events shall be triggered by the first and last edit unit of the CPL representing the media reproduced by a given Media Block.
+(For an OMB the first and last edit units of the CPL are ones representing OBAE media edit units, since picture edit units are not reproduced despite Main Picture assets being present in the CPL.)

 9.4.6.3.9.
-FIPS 140-2 Audit Mechanism Requirements
+[This Item Left Blank Intentionally]